lmeller-git/Kasino/README.md

 A construction that elastically relaxes a given collection.

 `Kasino` aims to improve performance of concurrent datastructures by sharding operations into multiple subqueues.
-This process introduces a relaxation of the wrapped datastruture, the specifics depending on the used strategy.
+This process introduces a relaxation of the wrapped datastructure, the specifics depending on the used strategy.

 Strategies optimize for performance and relaxation bounds, but can be implemented to optimize for other properties.

-Multiple strategies, ameneable to different kinds of datastructures and requirements are provided.
+Multiple strategies, amenable to different kinds of datastructures and requirements are provided.

 Additionally an interface for defining custom strategies is available.